Browzwear’s September 2020 edition elevates the true-to-life representation of garments as 3D adoption in the fashion industry accelerates.

 The updated version also introduces new flexibility when working with garment trims such as buttons and zippers.
 Whether using trim options from Browzwear’s library or custom trims created with Browzwear or other solutions, they now have more freedom to change the texture of the trim directly from the software.
 This includes the ability to add PBR maps to the 3D trims directly in VStitcher, which enables them to achieve the most true-to-life quality without the need to create and import another 3D trim.

-“Now that the fashion industry is embracing 3D for the design process, we are accelerating development of capabilities such as Fold & Hang that give more freedom to leverage 3D from the very first flicker of an idea in a designer’s mind to the purchase decision made by the consumer,” said Avihay Feld, Co-Founder and CEO of Browzwear.
-“With this update, we believe we’ve truly delivered on that notion, and with these new capabilities, we expect to see more of our customers expand the number of ways they’re using our solutions to drive efficiencies.”
+“Now that the fashion industry is embracing 3D for the design process, we are accelerating the development of capabilities such as Fold & Hang that give more freedom to leverage 3D from the very first flicker of an idea in a designer’s mind to the purchase decision made by the consumer,” said Avihay Feld, Co-Founder and CEO of Browzwear.
+“With this update, we believe we’ve truly delivered on that notion.
+With these new capabilities, we expect to see more of our customers expand the number of ways they’re using our solutions to drive efficiencies.”

 A replay of the webinar showcasing the latest updates to Browzwear’s 3D design solutions can be viewed at http://bit.ly/BrowzwearUpdate.